waterbycounty

 What's happening with rivers in Ouachita Parish right now?

-Ouachita Parish's primary USGS streamgage on the Ouachita River is currently reading 4,830 cubic feet per second — 21% of the long-term mean of 22,535.88 cfs.
+Ouachita Parish's primary USGS streamgage on the Ouachita River has a pipeline snapshot of 4,830 cubic feet per second — 21% of the long-term mean of 22,535.88 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Ouachita Parish water compare to the Louisiana average?